SangheliosBlack/Template-Server/README.md

 ## Coding Guidelines

 Please follow the coding guidelines outlined in the project.
-If in doubt, refer to this document.
+If in doubt, refer to the CONTRIBUTING.md file.

+## Code of Conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project, you agree to abide by its terms.

-Thank you for contributing to My Awesome Project!
+Thank you for contributing to Mongoose Easy CRUD!

 ## Contribuidores